Pro Bono Society

 (1) delivery of legal services at no fee or substantially reduced fee to individuals, groups or organizations seeking to secure or protect civil rights, civil liberties or public rights, or charitable, religious, civic, community, governmental and educational organizations in matters in furtherance of their organizational purposes, where the payment of standard legal fees would significantly deplete the organization's economic resources or would be otherwise inappropriate;

-Students interested in participating in the pro bono are encouraged to sign the "Pro Bono Pledge" and schedule an appointment with Angela Schultz, director of pro bono legal services in order to determine which pro bono sites best fit the student's personal and professional interests and goals.
+Students interested in participating in the pro bono are encouraged to sign the "Pro Bono Pledge" and schedule an appointment with Angela Schultz, assistant dean for public service, in order to determine which pro bono sites best fit the student's personal and professional interests and goals.

 Current pro bono sites and opportunities are available online.